Flight Training Frequently Asked Questions

 An FAA First Class Medical Certificate is required to fly solo.

-Is this program suitable for hobbyists or part-time students?
+Can the professional program be suitable for part-time students?

 How long does the program take to complete?